juanma-wp/wpcom-rest-api-docs/6-wordpress-com-connect.md

 # WordPress.com Connect

-"WordPress.com Connect" is a secure and easy way for millions of WordPress.com users to log in to your website or app.
-By integrating with "WordPress.com Connect", WordPress.com users can quickly log in and start using your service.
-Their profile information is shared with your app saving you the hassle of collecting name, email address, etc. You even get their Gravatar profile picture.
+WordPress.com Connect is a streamlined authentication solution designed specifically for **"Login with WordPress.com"** functionality.
+It provides a secure and user-friendly way for millions of WordPress.com users to authenticate with your application using their existing WordPress.com credentials.

+> **Note**: WordPress.com Connect is a specialized implementation of OAuth2 focused on user authentication and identity verification.
+For full API access to WordPress.com sites and content management, see the complete [OAuth2 Authentication](5-oauth2-authentication.md) documentation.

+## What is WordPress.com Connect?

+WordPress.com Connect allows WordPress.com users to quickly log in to your service without creating new accounts.
+When users connect, your application receives their basic profile information (name, email, avatar) while they maintain control over their WordPress.com data and privacy.

+**Key characteristics of WordPress.com Connect**:
+- **Identity-focused**: Designed for user authentication, not content management
+- **Limited scope**: Access restricted to basic profile information via the `/me/` endpoint
+- **Simplified flow**: Optimized for "Login with WordPress.com" buttons
+- **User-friendly**: Familiar interface for millions of WordPress.com users

 ![Image showing the Connect with WordPress.com button.](https://s0.wp.com/i/wpcc-button.png)

-## Benefits
+### Benefits

 **Millions Of Users** – WordPress.com consists of millions of users and is growing every day.
 By adding WordPress.com Connect you will become part of a large family that makes it easy for WordPress.com users to explore new services.